-It is estimated by FAO that the food production will have to increase by at least 50 % in order to meet demands of a growing and wealthier population with an increased meat demand.
+It is estimated by FAO that the food production will have to increase by at least 50 % in order to meet demands of a growing and wealthier population with an increased meet demand.
 A growing population, food loss and waste, climate change, changing consumer patterns as a result of changing socio-economic conditions create a threat for food systems.
-In spite of the fact that the world produces sufficient food for all people, 2 billion are malnourished because of the lack of a perfect food system in the world in 2019.
-According to estimations for 2030, 840 million people go hungry.
+According to the FAO SOFI Report (2021), it is estimated that between 720 and 811 million people in the world faced hunger in 2020 - 161 million more than in 2019.
+Nearly 2.37 billion people did not have access to adequate food in 2020 - an increase of 320 million people in just one year.
+No region of the world has been spared.
+The high cost of healthy diets and persistently high levels of poverty and income inequality continue to keep healthy diets out of reach for around 3 billion people in every region of the world.
+In spite of the fact that the world produces sufficient food for all people, 840 million people go hungry according to estimates for 2030.

 Turkey has extensive resources of land and water and rare agro-ecological conditions with a total land area which is 769,630 km2.
-Total utilized agricultural land is 37,762 of which 41.4 % consists of area of cereals and crop products.
+Total utilized agricultural land including permanent meadows and pastures is 37,762 of which 41.4 % consists of area of cereals and crop products.
 The rate of area of fruits, beverage and spice crops has increased by 36.4 % in the years of 2001-2020 while sown areas for cereals decreased to 12.8 % in the same years.

 The number of animals has also increased.
 With the EU negotiations, Turkish agricultural policies slightly shifted to EU agricultural policies.
 So outward-looking trade policies are adopted in the economy.
 Employment and the share of agriculture in GDP still maintains its substantial importance.
 Agriculture accounted for 6,7 percent in GDP. and 3,3 percent of exports.
 Agricultural employment consisted of 16 percent of total employment in 2020.
 Annual average yield in most of the crops increased exponentially.
 The statistics also show that consumption of major commodities are met from domestic sources.
-According to the World Bank, the rate of urban population was 75, 1 % in 2018 and is expected that it will exceed 82 percent by the year of 2050.
+According to the World Bank, the rate of urban population was 75, 1 % in 2018 and is expected to exceed 82 percent by the year of 2050 in Turkey.
 Over 80 percent of total land fell into the 0-10 hectare group.
 More than 80 % of the farms are micro and small-scaled in Turkey.
 The less the size of agricultural holdings, the less farmers earn.
 Increasing productivity, diversifying the agricultural crops, improving the level of nutrition in food, improving production techniques and increasing women's role in production are among the targets of Turkish Agricultural policies.
 Agricultural cooperation is an important part of a sustainable agricultural system when considered by a significant number of small farmers in Turkey.
-Agricultural cooperatives are run as producer and irrigation unions, farmers associations and agricultural professional co-operation.
-However, agricultural cooperatives in Turkey needs to be strengthened in technical and institutional capacity.
+Agricultural cooperatives are run as producer and irrigation unions, farmers associations and agricultural professional cooperation.
+However, agricultural cooperatives in Turkey need to be strengthened in technical and institutional capacity.
 A tailored-made approach to improve the structure of cooperatives needs to be developed.
-Apart from producer cooperatives, Agricultural Credit Cooperatives of Turkey with a central union and 17 Regional Unions, 1622 Cooperatives, 197 Service Bureaus, 15 Companies, approximately 9 thousand employees, 35 billion TL total assets and 850 thousand members are the largest farmer organizations in Turkey.
+Apart from producer cooperatives, Agricultural Credit Cooperatives of Turkey with a central union and 17 Regional Unions, 1615 Cooperatives, 200 Service Bureaus, 19 Companies, approximately 10 thousand employees, TRY 35 billion total assets and more than 800 thousand members are the largest farmer organizations in Turkey.